diderote/LSF-RNAseq/README.md

 5. Rename your experiment file as needed and edit the file to fit your experiment using any text editor.
 6. Copy '/projects/ctsi/nimerlab/DANIEL/tools/nimerlab-pipelines/RNAseq/RNAseq' into your run folder.
 7. From your run folder, run analysis with this command (replacing 'RNAseq_expiermental_file.yml' with your experimental filename:
-	- bsub -q general -n 1 -R 'rusage[mem=1000]' -W 120:00 -o RNAseq.out -e RNAseq.err <<< 'module rm python share-rpms65;source activate RNAseq;./RNAseq -f RNAseq_experimental_file.yml'
+	- bsub -q general -n 1 -R 'rusage[mem=1000]' -W 120:00 -o RNAseq.out -e RNAseq.err <<< 'module rm python share-rpms65;source activate RNAseq;./RNAseq.py -f RNAseq_experimental_file.yml'
 8. In case of error, use the above command to pick up from last completed step.

 ## To Do:
 1. Add splicing analyses.
-2. Bam inputs.
+2. Fine tune stop and start points.
 4. ICA analysis.